 The air fryers we tested generally made good on their claims – they produced crispy finished foods with much less oil than deep frying, even if it does not taste too much like your deep-fried favorites.
 For the record, a good convection oven – even a small countertop one – can also do that.
 It is worth considering whether that might suit your needs better, especially since convection ovens generally have a larger capacity and don't take up much more counter space than an air fryer.
 Air fryers might work just fine if you have a small household, though, and they are easy to use.
 If you decide an air fryer is right for you, consider these factors as you hunt down the best one for you:

 Based on our research, air fryers can cost $58 to $300.
-During our testing, high price does not necessarily equate better results.
-Two of the best performing models are in the $75 to $150-dollar range.
-Many of the larger capacity models were the most expensive.
+During our testing, high price does not necessarily equate to better results.

 When thinking about how an air fryer will fit into your routine, consider cleaning.
 Most of them have baskets that go right into the dishwasher, but if you prefer to clean in the sink, look for ones with non-stick coating.
 Units without non-stick coating were much harder to clean in our testing, even after soaking.